EsotericSoftware/clippy/README.md

 ### Menu

 The popup menu is shown by pressing `alt`.
 The `Lock items` checkbox prevents the order of items from changing when an existing item is chosen.
+Numbers `0-9` can be pressed to choose an item.

 ## Configuration